Petrol Prices Above Rs 100 In Mumbai, Kolkata, Chennai; Check Today's Fuel Rates Here

-The latest price notification issued by fuel retailers showed that the price of petrol in the country’s capital, Delhi, was unmoved at Rs 96.72 for every litre.
-Delhi recorded the same price for diesel for yet another day at Rs 89.62.
-In the coastal city of Mumbai, the cost of petrol was well above Rs 100, remaining locked at Rs 106.31.
-Diesel here retailed at Rs 94.27 for the same quantity.
-In Tamil Nadu’s capital, the automotive hub, Chennai, petrol cost customers Rs 102.74 per litre, while diesel burnt a hole equivalent to Rs 94.33 per litre in residents’ pockets.
-The rate of petrol in Kolkata was close to Mumbai, standing at Rs 106.03 per litre.
-Diesel in this city in West Bengal cost Rs 92.76 per litre.
+Since the reduction in excise duty, which Union Finance Minister Nirmala Sitharaman announced on May 21, fuel prices have stayed constant.
+In places like Mumbai, Chennai, Kolkata, and Hyderabad, the cost of petrol has crossed the Rs 100 threshold.
+In New Delhi, a litre of petrol costs Rs 96.72, whereas diesel is being sold at Rs 89.62 per litre.

-Prior to the imposition of the price freeze, petrol and diesel prices fluctuated every day on the basis of international crude prices and international as well as national demand and supply factors.
+Mumbai, the country’s economic hub, is charging Rs 106.31 for a litre of petrol and Rs 94.27 for a litre of diesel.
+Chennai residents will pay Rs 102.63 for a litre of petrol versus Rs 94.24 for diesel.
+In Kolkata, the cost of petrol is Rs.
+106.03 and the cost of diesel is Rs.
+92.76.

-Check fuel rates in different cities in the country on December 11:
+Here’s a list of fuel prices in major cities on December 14:

 Delhi